 The Relevance of ARCP Outcome

-During specialist training, a trainee progresses from a basic level through a programme of teaching and training to completion of training and entry onto the specialist or GP register.
+During specialist training, postgraduate doctors in training progresses from a basic level through a programme of teaching and training to completion of training and entry onto the specialist or GP register.

-The rate at which they progress is determined both by characteristics of the trainee themselves and the environment in which they are being trained.
+The rate at which they progress is determined both by characteristics of the postgraduate doctors themselves and the environment in which they are being trained.
 Therefore, in postgraduate training, outcomes other than standard progress are to be expected.
-Trainees who do not progress at the standard rate will usually undergo another ARCP meeting within six to 12 months.
+Those who do not progress at the standard rate will usually undergo another ARCP meeting within six to 12 months.

-The importance of the ARCP processes is to identify where a trainee is making progress and where they are not and to prescribe action to improve the progress where necessary.
+The importance of the ARCP processes is to identify where a postgraduate doctor in training is making progress and where they are not and to prescribe action to improve the progress where necessary.
 Therefore outcomes termed unsatisfactory are not necessarily undesirable.
-They may in fact reflect a supportive educational environment which proactively identifies issues and helps the trainees to correct them or identifies a deficiency in the educational environment that needs to be corrected for the trainee to be successful.
+They may in fact reflect a supportive educational environment which proactively identifies issues and helps the postgraduate doctors to correct them or identifies a deficiency in the educational environment that needs to be corrected for them to be successful.
 Equally, a high proportion of satisfactory outcomes may reflect a less rigorous assessment process.

 ARCP Outcome breakdown